The Bronshtein limit cube of physics

 The main theories of physics can be distinguished by the combination of the speed of light c, the quantum of action ℏ and the gravitational constant G that they contain as a limit.
-Each limit value defines the respective theory.
-(Note that the limits are not unique; for example, both c and c2 are defining limits of special relativity.)
+Each value is a limit that defines the respective theory.

 Several of the limits found in the cube are not well known.
 About the maximum force c4/4G, see the page and papers dedicated to the topic.
-About the "limit" 4G that distinguishes unbound and bound motion, see the preprint C. Schiller, The quadruple gravitational constant, the Bronshtein cube of limits, and implications.
+About the "limit" 4G that distinguishes unbound and bound motion, and all the other limits, see the preprint C. Schiller, From the Bronshtein cube of limits to the degrees of freedom of relativistic quantum gravity, https://www.researchgate.net/publication/366570060.

 In short, the Bronshtein cube with limits illustrates how the fields of physics are defined.
-It also shows that physics laws are simple.
+It shows that physics laws are simple.

 Describing nature with limits implies that there are no infinite quantities in nature, neither infinitely large nor infinitely small.

 The speed limit, its simplicity and its confirmation by experiment imply the prediction that there is no physics beyond special relativity.

 The action limit, its simplicity and its confirmation by experiment imply the prediction that there is no physics beyond quantum theory.

-Together, all the limits also imply, as explained on a separate page, that all of physics can be summarized in 9 lines.
+Together, the limits in the physics cube also confirm, as explained on a separate page, that all of physics can be summarized in 9 lines.

 The Bronshtein cube is three-dimensional.
-Explaining the origin of the number of dimensions of the physics cube is not straightforward.
+Explaining the origin of its number of dimensions is not straightforward.
+(The problem remains even if thermodynamics and the Boltzmann constant k is added.)

-Together, the limits imply that the Planck scale is the central scale in nature, because they predict the lack of any trans-Planckian effects.
+Together, the limits in the cube imply that the Planck scale is the central scale in nature: the limits state and predict the lack of any trans-Planckian effects.
 In particular, the limits imply: